skywind3000/vim-proposal/popup_window.md

 ![](images/ex-fuzzy.png)

-There are too many popup-related widgets for too many different needs, implement one by one is nearly impossible.
+There are too many popup-related widgets for too many different usage, implement one by one is nearly impossible.

 Introducing a neovim's [floating window](https://github.com/neovim/neovim/pull/6619) will take too much time (it is working in progress for almost 2-years and still not merge to master).